The Final Conflict (film)

-Omen III: The Final Conflict (also released as simply The Final Conflict) is a 1981 supernatural horror film directed by Graham Baker.
+The Final Conflict (also known as Omen III: The Final Conflict) is a 1981 supernatural horror film directed by Graham Baker and written by Andrew Birkin.
 It is the third installment in The Omen series.
 Starring Sam Neill, Lisa Harrow and Rossano Brazzi, the film tells the progression of the now adult Damien Thorn to a position of earthly power, set against the countdown to the Second Coming and attempts of a group of priests to kill the Antichrist.
-Richard Donner, director of the first Omen film, returns as executive producer.
-The film was released in theatres on March 20, 1981.
+Richard Donner, director of the first film, returns as executive producer.

+The film was released in theaters on March 20, 1981, by 20th Century Fox and received mixed to negative reviews from critics, while earning $20,471,382 against a budget of $5 million or $6 million.
+It is also the last film in The Omen series to be released theatrically until the 2006 remake.

 Plot

-Following the grisly suicide of the U.S. Ambassador to the United Kingdom, 33-year-old international conglomerate CEO Damien Thorn is appointed in his place, an office his adoptive father, Robert Thorn, once held.
+Following the grisly suicide of the U.S. Ambassador to the United Kingdom, 32-year-old international conglomerate CEO Damien Thorn is appointed in his place, an office his adoptive father, Robert Thorn, once held.
 Having fully embraced his unholy lineage and having run his company for seven years, Damien now attempts to reshape his destiny by halting the Second Coming of Christ.

-However, Father DeCarlo, a priest from the Subiaco monastery where Father Spiletto spent his final days and who has observed Damien from afar since his adopted father's death, acquires the Seven Daggers of Megiddo that were dug out of the ruins of the Thorn Museum in Chicago following the fire at the end of the second movie.
+However, Father DeCarlo, a priest from the Subiaco monastery where Father Spiletto spent his final days and who has observed Damien from afar since his adopted father's death, acquires the Seven Daggers of Megiddo that were dug out of the ruins of the Thorn Museum in Chicago following the fire at the end of the second film.
 Joined by six other priests, DeCarlo plans to kill Damien while finding the Christ child.
 Meanwhile, Damien becomes romantically involved with journalist Kate Reynolds.
 Learning of his assassins and killing all but DeCarlo over time, he proceeds to mold Reynolds's young son Peter into a disciple by playing on the boy's desire for a father figure.

-After the alignment of stars in the Cassiopeia constellation on March 24, 1981, generating what is described as a second Star of Bethlehem, Damien realizes that it is a sign of the Second Coming and orders his followers to kill all boys born in England on the morning of March 24, 1981 to prevent the Christ's return to power.
+After the alignment of stars in the Cassiopeia constellation on March 24, 1981, generating what is described as a second Star of Bethlehem, Damien realizes that it is a sign of the Second Coming and orders his followers to kill all boys born in the United Kingdom on the morning of March 24, 1981 to prevent the Christ's return to power.
 A week after a string of 31 infant deaths, Reynolds encounters DeCarlo and he reveals Damien's true identity to her while giving her evidence of the murders.
-The following morning she discovers Damien's birthmark.
+Kate sleeps with Damien and the following morning she discovers Damien's birthmark.